 Carve, drizzle with the reserved marinade, and serve.

-** nutritional information is an estimate and will vary depending on the brands you use and any alterations you make to the recipe.
+** Nutritional information is an estimate and will vary.
 With this recipe, you will discard the majority of the marinade, resulting in much lower totals for calories and fat than what it given here.